-We use both quantitative and qualitative methods in this study.
-Our quantitative data were extracted from a baseline survey conducted by the etak salai research team of University Malaysia Kelantan (UMK).
-The second author of the paper participated in questionnaire building and survey design.
-Reflecting the wideranging expertise of the research team, the questionnaire contained more than 50 questions distributed across two parts: categorical questions and Likert items.
-The former were used to ask about vendors' personale attributes and the present status of their business, and the latter to derive insights into vendors' subjective perceptions regarding their business.
+The authors use both quantitative and qualitative methods in this study.
+The quantitative data were extracted from a baseline survey conducted by the etak salai research team of Universiti Malavsia Kelantan (UMK).
+The second author of this article participated in questionnaire building and survey design.
+Reflecting the wide-ranging expertise of the research team, the questionnaire contained more than 50 questions distributed across two parts: categorical questions and Likert items.
+The former was used to ask about vendors' personal attributes and the present status of their business, and the latter to derive insights into vendors' subjective perceptions regarding their business.
 The quantitative data used for the study were drawn exclusively from responses to the categorical questions.
 The team circulated questionnaires to households running etak salai businesses in Kelantan.
-We obtained 100 completed responses over the whole Kelantan State area, which corresponds to approximately one-third of the active vendors in the state.
+We obtained 100 completed responses over the whole Kelantan area, which corresponds to approximately one-third of the active vendors in the state.
 However, it should be noted that circulation of the survey did not rigidly follow the procedure for random sampling, since, as etak salai vendors do not belong to any organisation, there is no reliable sampling ledger.